-Before settling on a style, make sure to educate yourself about what is available and think about what kind of atmosphere you want to create in your room.
+Before settling on a style, educate yourself about what is available and think about what kind of atmosphere you want to create in your room.
 Remember that an area rug doesn't need to match everything in a room, but it should work with the textures and tones of the existing furnishings.

 If you already have furniture, consider how different colors will work with your existing items.
-If you already have a lot of color and pattern, you might want to consider something neutral, or least something that's a single color.
+Rooms with a lot of color and pattern often work best with a rug that has neutral tones or a single color.
 If you don't already have furnishings, consider how different rug colors will work with the tones of the flooring, walls, and ceiling.
 Rugs can either stand out or blend in, so think about what effect you want to create when considering color.

-Some people are into patterns and some aren't, but if your furniture and walls are all solid colors, a patterned rug can really bring your room to life.
+Not everyone is enthusiastic about patterns, but if your furniture and walls are all solid colors, a patterned rug can really bring your room to life.
 Likewise, if you have patterned furniture, a solid rug can have a grounding, calming effect.
 It's all about balance; if your room is already furnished, take this into account before choosing a rug.
 If the rug is one of the first items you're purchasing, though, think about what pattern is right for you.
 Do you want something eye-catching or a little more subtle?
 The effect a pattern has on a room is closely tied to its colors, so consider how the two will work together.

 Area Rug Sizes